5 easy SEO tactics for those new to Search Engine Optimisation

-Page titles might sound quite technical, but they’re a simple concept, and if you’ve ever used a search engine, you’ve definitely seen them.
-Page titles are the text that appears in the clickable link on the SERPS (search engine results page).
+Meta titles might sound quite technical, but they’re a simple concept, and if you’ve ever used a search engine, you’ve definitely seen them.
+Meta titles are the text that appears in the clickable link on the SERPS (search engine results page).

-Search engines like Google allow for around 60 characters for page titles, so it’s important to create catchy titles that entice clicks without using too many words.
-Let’s take two examples to demonstrate the difference between a good title tag and a bad one.
+Search engines like Google allow for around 60 characters for meta titles, so it’s important to create catchy titles that entice clicks without using too many words.
+Let’s take two examples to demonstrate the difference between a good meta title and a bad one.

 The first title is clear; it states the service available and includes the company’s name in the title.
 The second is clunky; it doesn’t include any good searchable terms, goes over the character count, and comes across as poorly written.

-Meta descriptions are the pieces of text that appear below page titles in the SERPs (search engine results pages) that go into a bit more detail about the website.
+Meta Descriptions are the pieces of text that appear below metal titles that go into a bit more detail about the website.
 However, you have a bit more room, with Google allowing up to 155 characters.
-Like page titles, the goal is to entice users to click, so it’s important to create both attractive and informative text.
+Like meta titles, the goal is to entice users to click, so it’s important to create both attractive and informative text.
 Let’s look at two examples of meta descriptions that will demonstrate what to do and what not to do.

 The first includes the terms ‘bike repair shop’ and ‘bicycle repairs’, which are both keywords and phrases used by people looking for a company that fixes bicycles.
 It also provides: